Jack Warhop

 John Milton Warhop (July 4, 1884 – October 4, 1960) was an American baseball pitcher who played eight seasons in Major League Baseball (MLB) from 1908 to 1915 for the New York Highlanders / Yankees.

 Considered by baseball insiders and historians as an unlucky pitcher, Warhop had a career 69–92 win–loss record, but with a 3.12 earned run average while playing for mostly second division Highlanders/Yankees teams.
 Of his 92 losses, the Yankees did not score a run in 23, and he holds the MLB record for losing the most 1–0 games with five in 1914.
+In 1915, Warhop allowed Babe Ruth's first two career home runs.
 He was released after the 1915 season and played a number of seasons in minor league baseball and semi-professional teams until his late 40s or early 50s.

 Warhop had an underhand submarine delivery, which gave him the nickname "Crab" and was also known for his rather small size.

 Early life

 Warhop was born in Hinton, West Virginia.
-He spent his early life working as a fireman for the Chesapeake and Ohio Railroad.
+He spent his early life working as a fireman for the Chesapeake and Ohio Railway.
 Warhop played for local semi-professional teams sponsored by the railway company.
 He drew the attention of several minor league teams, and in 1906, Warhop signed with the Class-D Freeport Pretzels of the Wisconsin–Illinois League in 1906 to start his professional career.
 His debut campaign included a no-hitter on Independence Day against the La Crosse Pinks.
 From 1906 to 1908, Warhop had an 82–20 win–loss record and 330 strikeouts, with a career high 30 wins in 1907.
 After pitching to a 29–7 record for the Williamsport Millionaires in 1909, people throughout both the National League and American League started to take notice of his ability.
 As many as a dozen teams were interested in Warhop, and he signed a $1,000 contract ($ in today's dollars) with the Detroit Tigers.
 However, they soon sold Warhop to the Highlanders without appearing in a single game with the Tigers.